rakib-7/real-estate/README.md

 # RealEstate - A Modern Real Estate Platform for Bangladesh

-RealEstatePro is a full-stack web application designed to modernize the property buying, selling, and renting experience in Bangladesh.
+RealEstate is a full-stack web application designed to modernize the property buying, selling, and renting experience in Bangladesh.
 The platform connects property owners and agents with potential buyers and tenants through a user-friendly, mobile-first interface.
 Key features include detailed property listings, advanced search functionality, and a real-time chat system for direct communication between users and administrators.

 ## Live Application URL